guzmandrade-dev/ollama-fim.vim/README.md

 # vim-fim-ollama

-A Vim plugin for inline FIM (fill-in-the-middle) code completions powered by local Ollama models.
-It is heavily inspired by the UX of `copilot.vim` — ghost text suggestions appear as you type and can be accepted with `Tab` — but it uses your own Ollama instance and the same FIM prompt engineering from the `fim-completions` VS Code extension.
+A Vim plugin for inline FIM (fill-in-the-middle) code completions powered by Ollama models.
+It is heavily inspired by the UX of `copilot.vim` — ghost text suggestions appear as you type and can be accepted with `Tab` — but it uses your own Ollama instance and the same FIM prompt engineering from the `ollama-fim` VS Code extension https://marketplace.visualstudio.com/items?itemName=guzmandrade-dev.ollama-fim.

-> **Status:** initial port into `vim/` folder.
-This will be extracted into its
-> own repository once it stabilizes.

 ## Features